danbev/netty-subsystem/subsystem/README.md

 __thread-factory__
 Thread factory that will be passed along to Netty when creating.

-__datasource__
+__datasource-jndi-name__
-An optional datasource that this service depends on.
+An optional datasource JNDI name that this service depends on.

 ## References
 * [simplepush-server-wildfly](https://github.com/danbev/aerogear-simplepush-server/tree/master/wildfly-module)